|

 and password?

-arm and disarm (turn on/off) your alarm system.
-Your password is a word or
+disarm (turn on/off) your alarm system.
+Your password is a word or number

-number that you use to identify yourself to the central station in the case
+that you use to identify yourself to the central station in the case of a

-of a false alarm.
-If you accidentally set off your alarm, the central
+false alarm.
+If you accidentally set off your alarm, the central station

-station dispatcher will ask you for your password.
-If you don't have one,
+dispatcher will ask you for your password.
+If you don't have one, or if you

-or if you provide an incorrect one, the authorities will be dispatched.
-You
+provide an incorrect one, the authorities will be dispatched.
+You will also

 How do I change or add instructions for my alarm